-Hidden treasures, health products can be found inside local ‘nest’ - Port Arthur News
+Hidden treasures, health products & whole lot more found inside The Crow’s Nest - Port Arthur News

-Hidden treasures, health products can be found inside local ‘nest’
+Hidden treasures, health products & whole lot more found inside The Crow’s Nest

-As Cheryl Tarver, of Nederland, discussed bee pollen at The Crow’s Nest, business owner Donna Manuel explained the benefit of the “super food.”
+PORT NECHES — As Cheryl Tarver, of Nederland, discussed bee pollen at The Crow’s Nest, business owner Donna Manuel explained the benefit of the “super food.”

 “Don’t forget to refrigerate it and slowly work your way up,” Tarver told the Nederland woman and her husband.
 “You can stop at half a teaspoon if you want.
 If you take other vitamins, there’s no need to.
 The only thing this does not have in it is (Vitamin D).”